Aruba is a tiny 70 square mile island (20 miles long, 6 miles wide) that is located in the

 vegan-ish establishment.
 I’m not vegan or vegetarian or anything, so I don’t know which one this place is, but it’s one of those super healthy places.
 I got a pitaya (dragon fruit) bowl and my husband got an acaia bowl.
 Pitaya bowls have been my new favorite thing since Feb.
 2017.
 I came back to the states and found out the closest place to me that makes these asap!
 It’s basically a smoothie blend (mine was dragon fruit, his was acaia), topped with granola, honey, all kinds of fresh fruit, and raw coconut.
 SO AMAZING!
 And such a refreshing treat/lunch right at the beach!
 Fairly cheap too compared to other island food…”fully loaded” bowls (the ones with granola, honey, and coconut) were $10 each, but cheaper options are available if you’re looking for something smaller.
 The bowls are big enough to share though depending on how hungry you are!
 Do yourself a HUGE favor and check it out!

-3.)
-Oranjestad – as the capital of Aruba, you will probably drive through this main city as you go to and from the airport, but if you can fit it in, you should absolutely make plans to walk around and visit this incredibly fun little city!
+you go to and from the airport, but if you can fit it in, you should absolutely make plans to walk around and visit this incredibly fun little city!
 With it’s Dutch architecture (maybe it’s just me, but I’m a sucker for cool and unique architecture, so this may not actually be a selling point for everyone else) and vibrant colors it’s definitely something you’re not going to want to miss!
 We aren’t city people by any means, but we were so glad we spent an afternoon here.
 It was honestly like what I would imagine visiting a little beach town in the Netherlands would be like.
 Not that I would know, but one day I’ll find out for sure 🙂 If you’re a shopper then this is probably your best one-stop shop, with lots of convenience stores, boutiques, touristy stores, and designer stores as well.
 We just took a few hours and walked around the city, eating dutch pancakes, admiring the awesome buildings and visiting the blue horses.

 - Notice the different 8 blue horse statues displayed throughout Oranjestad as a tribute to the past and the important role that horses played on this tiny island.
 A vast majority of Aruba’s rich history is centered around horses and the thriving horse trade that was the main economic source of the island.
 Horse Bay was where shiploads of horses were flung out to sea to swim to shore.
 The deep blue color is symbolic of the water on their skin as if they had just emerged from the bay and trotted into town.
 Be sure to find all 8 horses in the city…if you’re interested in the story, there are reading plaques next to each of them which tell different stories (we didn’t read them all, but it’s an option for those who will!).
 Each horse is in a different stance, has it’s own name, and represents something unique!